cap-js-community/cds-cucumber/README.md

     Given we have started the application
       And we have opened the url "/"
     When we click on first Fiori preview page
-      And we perform basic search for "jane"
+      And we search for "jane"
     Then we expect to have 1 table records
 ```